DSP-Channel/DSP/README.md

-Visitors can expect several regularly updated DSP examples with VHDL codes under GPL License in this repository soon.
+Visitors may soon expect several regularly updated Caffe Model Zoo trained models optimized ready to run example HDL SoC codes for Xilinx Zynq 7000 Zybo Board under GPL License for non-commercial/academic use in this repository.
+You may also train your models by following the procedure given below:

 Please visit
 <span lang="zxx"><span class="underline"><http://caffe.berkeleyvision.org/></span></span>
 for more information on Caffe and visit
 <span lang="zxx"><span class="underline"><http://docker.com/></span></span>